Augustus0017/demo-repo/README.md

 19. When the #text-input element contains a random sequence of alphanumeric characters that is not a palindrome, the #result element should say it is not a palindrome.

 ![Screenshot (9)](https://github.com/user-attachments/assets/0d66ba8a-667c-40e5-b100-ff931782a6fb)

-the cleaning function would have a result of only alphanumeric characters.